 Centennial Center Park

-The park's custom design is intended to convey the passage of time, which is articulated through the nautilus shape of the central playground complex and the integration of arches, spirals, and curves in the park's structures.
+The park's custom design conveys the passage of time, articulated through the nautilus shape of the central playground complex and integration of arches, spirals, and curves in the park's structures.
 Among the park's educational elements, the main plaza showcases the historic timeline of the Cherry Creek Basin, including fun facts and a map of the Cherry Creek Watershed.
-The amphitheater's design incorporates elements that represent the four periods of human history: Lithic, Archaic, Formative, and Classic.
+The amphitheater's design incorporates elements representing the four periods of human history: Lithic, Archaic, Formative, and Classic.

-The Festival Plaza, a gathering point in the center of the park, connects the grand entryway, extensive playgrounds, shelters, the butte, amphitheater, and parking.
-All of the gathering places are close together to allow for socializing with friends and neighbors.
-The firm used the concept of outdoor rooms radiating out of a hub to provide a variety of experiences and to allow people to be near each other while also having a sense of protection in smaller and more intimate places.
+There is a central gathering point to the park, Festival Plaza, that connects the grand entryway, extensive playgrounds, shelters, Butte, amphitheater, and parking.
+All the gathering places are close together to allow flexible socializing with friends and neighbors.
+We used the concept of outdoor rooms radiating out of a hub to provide a variety of experiences and to allow people to be near each other while maintaining a sense of secluded protection in smaller, more intimate places.